MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/sofs-overview.md

 ---
+title:
+description:
+ms.prod: windows-server-threshold
+ms.topic: article
+author: JasonGerend
+ms.author: jgerend
+ms.technology: storage-failover-clustering
+ms.date:
+ms.localizationpriority: low
 ---
 # Scale-Out File Server for Application Data Overview

->Applies to Windows Server 2012 R2 and Windows Server 2012.
+>Applies to: Windows Server 2012 R2, Windows Server 2012, and Windows Server 2016.

 Scale-Out File Server is a feature that is designed to provide scale-out file shares that are continuously available for file-based server application storage.
 Scale-out file shares provides the ability to share the same folder from multiple nodes of the same cluster.
 This scenario focuses on how to plan for and deploy Scale-Out File Server.